BSS Interdisciplinary Scholars Minor

-The Interdisciplinary Scholars Program (ISP) is an exploratory academic program designed to expose students to a diverse range of interdisciplinary studies within the BSS curriculum.
+The Interdisciplinary Scholars Minor is designed to expose students to a diverse range of interdisciplinary studies within the BSS curriculum.
 Study objectives are predominantly focused on the BSS pillars; Global Understanding and Perspectives, Social Justice and Diversity, and Critical Thinking.
 This framework offers unique insights into the complex, critical issues commonly addressed by BSS disciplines.

 Accepted students work with a program advisor to develop individualized coursework.
 Upon completion, students will receive recognition at the University Undergraduate Honors Night and designation on their academic transcript.

 For more information please contact Dr. Mity Myhr, program advisor, via email.

 - Complete five ISM courses in residence across three distinct disciplines.
 This includes the BSS Interdisciplinary Research Methods course.
 A list of approved program courses can be found in the current undergraduate bulletin.

 - Take at least one course from each of the designated areas of emphasis.

 - Maintain a minimum GPA of 3.50 in the ISP Program, with a minimum grade of B in each course.

 - Complete IBSS 4350 Interdisciplinary Research Methods course.

 - Present a final thesis at the BSS ISP Symposium.